logancyang/lintcode/graphSearch/README.md

 ### Permutations I & II (DFS template)

-It¡¯s quite similar to the Subsets problems.
+It's quite similar to the Subsets problems.
 The thinking is also to categorize cases by different head items, and enumerate the head item of a case (path) in a for loop.
 The difference is that now we don't want to keep track of the index as a parameter passed into DFS.
 Our base case is that when the path has the same length as the original input sequence, the current path is added.

 The for loop is now as such:

 1. Append the item into the path.
 2. DFS recurse down after appending the new head item.
 Avoid the same number by checking if it's already in path, if yes, continue.
 3. Pop the item from the path, iterate to a different head item on the next iteration.